UW Radiology

 DHS

-a comminuted intertrochanteric fracture of the proximal left femur bridged by a dynamic hip screw
+A comminuted intertrochanteric fracture of the proximal left femur bridged by a dynamic hip screw

 These devices can fail just like any other device.
 The cortical screws holding the sideplate to the bone may come loose.
 The sideplate may fracture at a screw hole.
 The lag screw may perforate the articular surface of the femur.
 These complications and many more await the eagle-eyed radiologist.